Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-form-elements-new-attributes.md

 <input type="text" name="pattern" pattern="[A-Za-z]" required>
 ```

-Bear in mind that the message displayed by browsers may not be very descriptive, so you’ll need to make sure your label is clear as my tests have shown messages with no text and messages with “Please match the required expression”, which aren’t much help to your users.
+Bear in mind that the message displayed by browsers may not be very descriptive, so you'll need to make sure your label is clear as my tests have shown messages with no text and messages with "Please match the required expression", which aren't much help to your users.

-## Next Episode!
+## Next Episode

 Check back soon for my next instalment on HTML5 Forms, which will deal with some [new special types of input elements](/blog/2011/05/html-5-forms-special-input-elements/).